 Frequently asked questions

-Is XBow right that AI is making hacking open to all?
+Is AI making hacking open to all?

 What did Anthropic's GTG-1002 disclosure prove about AI hacking?